harrypmdev/forest-exploration/README.md

 # Forest Exploration

 Forest Exploration is a Python terminal game, which runs on the Code Institute mock terminal on Heroku.
 It is a text-based game in which the player explores a randomly generated forest, accumulates points and searches for an amulet.
 The player wins by using the amulet and can then save their score and stats to the game leaderboard.
+This product was made to provide a fun gaming experience that people can access online.
+It was designed such that multiple people can play and compare their scores on the game leaderboard.

 ![Responsive Mockup](/readme_images//responsive.webp)